 Partying can be a blast, especially in a community where you know a lot of people.
 But let's be real....sometimes partying can simply get way out of hand.
 Don't get me wrong, I like to have a good time and go out on the town....but I have also seen how partying can damage various aspects of relationships and life.
 The gay and gay-friendly community is large in San Diego, yet it can also be very small at the same time.

 Why it's better to be happily ever single than in a mediocre relationship.

 Sometimes when a relationship ends, or you haven’t been in a relationship for a while, you might start to feel down or as if being single is the worst thing in the world.
 Or, you might stay in a relationship that is less than stellar because you’re afraid of being alone.
 In reality, it’s better to be single, strong, and happy than be in a mediocre relationship just so you have the validation of being a part of a couple.
-There are several benefits to being single instead of staying in a bad relationship.
+There are several positives to being single instead of staying in a bad relationship.

 Don't hide yourself.

 I love relationship quotes about love and I try to share them through my online social media accounts, such as twitter, Facebook, and Pinterest.
 This weekend I came across this photo (below) on Facebook and I absolutely loved the relationship quote.
 It has such a great message.

 In Memory of Enika Gartner.